What can I do with Zoom?

 Zoom is requesting Proxy Server settings after installation?

 Proxy servers are used by some universities or companies as a filter between the end user and the open internet.
 Zoom will try to automatically detect your proxy server settings.

 In rare cases your environment requires manual configuration and you will see the dialog window on the right.
 You can get this information from your IT department.
 Your username and password will usually be the same you use to sign into your workplace computer.

 For security reasons, Zoom will not store your username and password so you will have to enter it on every startup.
 Alternatively, you can work offline but you will not receive notifications about important Zoom updates.
 In this case, use the button in the ‘About’ dialog to check for updates manually.

 How can I un-install Zoom?

 You can easily uninstall Zoom through the Windows programs menu.
-Click on the Windows menu button (in Win7) or the search button (in Win8) and enter ‘Uninstall’.
+Click on the Windows menu button (in Win7) or the search button (in Win8 or Win10) and enter ‘Uninstall’.
 Select ‘Uninstall a program’ and find Zoom in the list of installed programs that comes up.
 Zoom should usually be the last program in that list.
 Select Zoom and click ‘Uninstall’.
 Please note that this will remove all Zoom data including thumbnails, labels, and database entries from your computer.
 This process can not be reverted!